Navigating Resistance During Your Healing Journey

 • Ignoring your needs

-How to navigate Resistance
+How to Navigate Resistance

 Here are some ways that you can start to recognise and move through resistance: